-- Device name and product code. - Date, location, and production type of the facility where the assessment was conducted. - Identification numbers of the trial devices initially applied and the corresponding reference tags (all trial devices initially applied must be accounted for at each assessment). - Age, sex, species, and breed of animals associated with each trial device. - Identification numbers and total numbers of trial devices that: - o Fail to be successfully applied. - Read at each assessment. - o Are not retained (device loss determined using remaining reference device). - o Demonstrate visible damage affecting legibility. - o Experience transponder failure (EID only). - o The imprinted identification number does not match the encoded AIN (EID only). - o Experienced transponder migration or breakage. - EID reader used (if applicable). - Disposition of animals not presented at each assessment, including reason not presented.
+- Device name and product code. - Date, location, and production type of the facility where the assessment was conducted. - Identification numbers of the trial devices initially applied and the corresponding reference tags (all trial devices initially applied must be accounted for at each assessment). - Age, sex, species and breed of animals associated with each trial device. - Identification numbers and total number of trial devices that: - Fail to be successfully applied. - Read at each assessment. - Are not retained (device loss determined using remaining reference device). - Demonstrate visible damage affecting legibility. - Experience transponder failure (RFID only). - The imprinted identification number does not match the encoded AIN (RFID only). - Experienced transponder migration or breakage. - RFID reader used (if applicable). - Disposition of animals not presented at each assessment, including reason not presented.